-- Learning to play a musical instrument benefits us academically, socially, emotionally and physically.
+- Learning musical foundations benefits us academically, socially, emotionally and physically.

-- Kindergarten through 5th grade have 90 minutes of reading instruction each day.
+- Kindergarten through 5th grade have 90 minutes of reading each day.

-- Each day will include RTI (Response to Intervention) small group instruction time, that includes flexible grouping to make sure all students grasp the learning objectives.
+- Each day will include small group instruction time, that includes flexible grouping to make sure all students grasp the learning objectives.

-- All students, Kindergarten through 5th grade, learn how to sing, how to read music, and how to play basic songs on keyboards, guitars, drums and Orff (mallet percussion) instruments.
+- All students, Kindergarten through 5th grade, learn how to sing, read music, and to play basic songs on keyboards, guitars, drums and Orff (mallet percussion) instruments.

-- All Kindergarten through 2nd grade students receive weekly violin instrucion.
+- All Kindergarten through 2nd grade students receive beginner violin instrucion.

-- All students in 3rd through 5th grade can choose to participate in Choral, Keyboard, Orchestra (strings and wind instruments) or band.
+- All students in 3rd through 5th grade can choose to participate in Choral, Keyboard, Orchestra or band.

 - Performing groups have opportunties to perform around the Metro area.